preciofishbone/OmniaDocs/introduction/index.rst

 Here's how to add a block to a Quick Page:

 1. Go to the page.
-2. Open the administraton menu and select "Edit page".
+2. Open the Actions Menu and select "Edit page".
 3. Open the list of blocks.
 4. Use drag and drop to add the block to a suitable area.